 Denver’s expanding light-rail system currently consists of eight lines that extend in all directions downtown.
-Three of those lines have stops at Empower Field, Pepsi Center and Union Station (near Coors Field), so it is a viable option if your plans take you to the outskirts of downtown.
+Three of those lines have stops at Empower Field, Ball Arena and Union Station (near Coors Field), so it is a viable option if your plans take you to the outskirts of downtown.

 The simple street-grid system makes it easy to get around most parts of the city, but the orientation of the grid changes from north-south to a diagonal pattern in downtown.

-There’s plenty of it near Denver’s sports venues, particularly at Empower Field, Pepsi Center and Dick’s Sporting Goods Park.
+There’s plenty of it near Denver’s sports venues, particularly at Empower Field, Ball Arena and Dick’s Sporting Goods Park.
 Extra parking for Broncos games can be found on the east side of Interstate 25, and fans can access pedestrian tunnels under the highway to get to the stadium.

 Things to see and do in Denver